LogoLogo

 pytest --junit-xml=junit.xml -o junit_family=xunit1

 The junit_family=xunit1 is necessary so that the generated XML report includes file paths for each test case.
-File paths for test cases are used for features that use code owners like the and .
+File paths for test cases are used for features that use code owners like the Jira integration and webhooks.

 Report File Path